Team effort overcomes halftime deficit

 Kurtz and Anita Rodriguez each had 11 points to lead the Bulldogs (2-7) in the loss.

 “It was a five-point game at halftime, but it got away from us,” Dahl said.
 “We ran out of steam and our shots were just not falling.
 Our defensive effort was not what it should have been.
 And Highland is a very talented team.”

 Haldane also dropped its first game in the tournament, falling 53–33 to Millbrook.

 Beacon will host Hendrick Hudson on Tuesday, Jan.
 8, at 4:30 p.m.

 “We are improving,“ Dahl said.
 “We’re seeing it in practice.
 Every day we’re getting stronger, and every day we’re getting more competitive.
 We’re really looking forward to our upcoming games.”

 Haldane defeated visiting Bronxville, 54-36, on Jan.
 3 and is scheduled to take on White Plains in the Peekskill Tournament on Jan.
 10 at 4:30 p.m.

-Photos by Skip PearlmanThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photos by Skip PearlmanThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.